 I would be remiss if I didn’t consider the critique of hope found in the philosophy of Arthur Schopenhauer.
-(I considered his view of pessimism in my last post.)
-He speaks of hope most directly in an essay titled, “Psychological Observations.”
+(I considered his pessimism in my last post.)
+He speaks of hope most directly in his essay, “Psychological Observations.”
 Immediately preceding his brief discussion of hope, he makes these pertinent observations:

 … it is usual throughout the whole world to wish people a long life.
 It is not a knowledge of what life is that explains the origin of such a wish, but rather knowledge of what man is in his real nature: namely, the will to live.